Access

 Information for autistic, anxious and neuro-diverse people

-• We are keen for anxious or nervous people to feel welcome.
-We are happy for you to arrive early and please do get in touch with us to plan your visit in advance.
+- We are keen for anxious or nervous people to feel welcome.
+Please do get in touch with us to plan your visit in advance.
 Please contact us with any questions.

 Opening times and tickets